 All picture elements speak of the desire to develop and conquer new markets.

-The logo is built in such a way that the inscription on top seems to protect the company’s values, which are at the heart of the composition.
+The logo is designed so that the inscription at the top appears to protect the company’s values, which are at the heart of the composition.

 1919 – 1954

-In 1919, the company moved to America, Virginia.
+In 1919, the company moved to Virginia, America.
 The investors who bought Philip Morris were determined to prosper and make a good income.
-Therefore, the new owners worked on the company’s image and slightly modified the logo in a modern way.
+Therefore, the new owners worked on the company’s image and modernized the logo.

-First, they added color, which increased the attractiveness of the emblem.
-Secondly, the image was placed at the top and the company name at the bottom.
+First, they added color, which increased the emblem’s attractiveness.
+Second, the image was placed at the top, and the company name at the bottom.
 The lettering has been straightened out.
-Thirdly, all unnecessary details were removed from the emblem, making it more schematic.
+Third, all unnecessary details were removed from the emblem, making it more schematic.

-In the center of the coat of arms composition is no longer a mirror but a medallion with capital letters of the company’s name.
+The center of the coat of arms composition is no longer a mirror but a medallion with the company’s name in capital letters.
 It is surrounded by symbols of power: a crown, royal animals, and a victory inscription.
-The image has become the personification of prosperity and aristocracy and is associated with high-end cigarettes and excellent tobacco taste.
-It made users want to try what rich people smoke.
+The image has become the personification of prosperity and aristocracy, associated with high-end cigarettes and excellent tobacco taste.
+It makes users want to try what rich people smoke.

 On the sides of the emblem, to enhance the impression, they added the inscription “finest selection” – the best choice.